PlaidWeb/publ-site/content/manual/Template format.md

         * `True`: Use an absolute link

 * **`template`**: Information about the current [template](/api/template)

+* **`image`**: A function to generate an image rendition.

+    In addition to the [standard image rendition arguments](/image-renditions), it also takes the following arguments:

+    * **`filename`**: The name of the image to render; this can also be passed as the first positional parameter
+    * **`output_scale`**: The scaling factor for the image rendition (defaults to 1)

+    Example usage (in a CSS template):

+    ```css
+    body {
+        background-image: url('{{image("/background.jpg")}}');
+    }
+    ```

+    If the image path is absolute (i.e. starts with a `/`), it will be treated as based on the site's content directory.
+If it is relative, it will look in the following locations, in the following order:

+    1. Relative to the current entry's file (on entry templates)
+    2. Relative to the current entry's category within the content directory (on entry templates)
+    3. Relative to the current category within the content directory
+    4. Relative to the template file, mapped to the content directory (for example, the template `templates/blog/feed.xml` will search in `content/blog`)

 As a note: while `url_for()` is available, it shouldn't ever be necessary, as all the other endpoints are accessible via higher-level wrappers (namely **`static`**, **`category`**, and **`entry`**).